Stop People Pleasing With These 4 Steps

 But the most painful part of it all is that you resent yourself the most.
 You are a coward and you know it.

 Pleasing people even affects the physical body.
 All of those I’ve met either have stiff necks and shoulders or back problems.
 Some also have IBS and other chronic illnesses!

 They neglected their desires so systematically, that all of these emotions are just rotten inside their body.

-How to Quit This unhealthy Behavior
+How to Quit The Unhealthy People Pleasing Behavior

 Get Comfortable With Being Uncomfortable

 The fears that lie at the bottom of your people pleasing are real and very strong.
 So get used to practicing the discomfort that arises whenever you put your foot down and say no.

 You may sense your temperature rise, your heart rate quicken, and shortness of breath like you are in an existential crisis—you’re not.
 The more you set boundaries and choose to live for you, the more this fear will dissipate.

 Make it a priority to question your motives when doing things.
 For example – Am I doing this for me or simply to find favor in the eyes of this person?
 Have this conversation with yourself whenever you suspect you are not quite sure about your intentions for agreeing to please people at your expense.
 Mindfulness is important to heal people pleasing.

 Are you shooting yourself down with your words?
 When I was still pleasing everyone else but me, I would reply, “Sure, no problem” whenever someone thanked me.
 Today, I confidently say, “You are welcome”.